mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Locate the Record Custodian

-Civil cases in Mississippi are heard by the states circuit courts, chancery courts and Justice Courts, County Court and Circuit Courts, and given that these courts all have jurisdiction over civil cases, Civil court records are likely to be domiciled with any of the clerks of these courts depending on the case type.
+Civil cases in Mississippi are heard by the state's circuit courts, chancery courts and Justice Courts, County Court and Circuit Courts, and given that these courts all have jurisdiction over civil cases, Civil court records are likely to be domiciled with any of the clerks of these courts depending on the case type.
 While cases pertaining to smaller settlements are heard by circuit and county courts, the chancery court is tasked with hearing cases with settlements over $50,000.
 Summarily, the location of a Mississippi civil court record may be impacted by the type of suit and the record custodian.
 Similarly, records of cases with appealed judgment are typically updated and maintained by the appellate court that reviewed the verdict.
 This is usually Mississippi’s Court of Appeals or State Supreme Court.
 Information regarding the state’s various courts and the contact details of their respective court clerks can be obtained using the resources available on the Mississippi Courts website.

 • Collect the Required Information

 Haven confirmed the location of the desired record in the judicial district where the case was heard, the requesting party may proceed to contact the record custodian i.e. the clerk of courts for information regarding the court’s record retrieval process.
-While the requirements for record retrieval generally varies from court to court and may depend on the case, persons seeking access to civil court records are often required to provide all the details needed to facilitate record searches.
+While the requirements for record retrieval generally vary from court to court and may depend on the case, persons seeking access to civil court records are often required to provide all the details needed to facilitate record searches.
 This information typically includes the full name(s) of either or both of the parties involved, the case file number of the record (if known) and the approximate date on which the case was filed/heard.
 In selected instances, requestors may also need to provide the name of any of the attorneys involved in the case.

 • Visit the Court Record Custodian

 To make in-person record requests, interested persons may visit the office of the court clerk during official working hours.
 Ideally, requestors must schedule each visit to the courthouse to ensure that any required resources and personnel will be available.
-Most requestors may self serve using the public-access computer terminals available at most courthouses.
+Most requestors may self-serve using the public-access computer terminals available at most courthouses.
 However, if the requestor requires confidential and/or certified records, the court clerk will process the search and authenticate the document.
 To proceed with the search, the requestor is usually required to complete an implication indicating the required information as well as the personal and contact details of the requesting party.

 • Meet Identification and Fee Requirements